EliGurarie/EliGurarie.github.io/_posts/2020-07-05-CoOccurrence-And-RSFs.md

 This has the advantage of being simpler to look at, but opens up the question of what *is* $w(x,\beta)$.

-So, bypassing other interpretations, approaches and depated, the bit of weird, deep, almost magical insight is that if you give the "available" subset *arbitrarily large weights*, the function $w$ leads directly to a a good estimate of $\lambda(x)$!
+So, bypassing other interpretations, approaches and debates, the bit of weird, deep, almost magical insight is that if you give the "available" subset *arbitrarily large weights*, the function $w$ leads directly to a a good estimate of $\lambda(x)$!
 Specifically:
 $$ \widehat{\lambda}(x) = {n \, w(x, \beta) \over \int_A w(x, \beta) \, dx}$$

-That denominator ...

 Let's illustrate this.
-We're going to simulate species $A$, but with a single covariate that just the $X$ coordinate, i.e. the points are more concentrated to the east than in the west:
+We're going to simulate species $A$, but with a single covariate that's just the $X$ coordinate, i.e. the points are more concentrated to the east than in the west:

 ![](../../assets/post02/Simulation1-1.png)<!-- -->

 Now, I *know* the density increases *linearly* with *x*, and to capture that we actually have to fit the logistic regression against $\log(x)$ as the covariate.
-This is a strong argument, by the way, for *(nearly) always taking the log transform of any "distance-to" variable in an RSF!* if you want to model a linear relationship between densities and distances, AND if you want the density to be 0 at the 0 edge.
+This is a strong argument, by the way, for taking the log transform of any "distance-to" variable in an RSF if you want to model a linear relationship between densities and distances, AND if you want the density to be 0 at the 0 edge.
 Otherwise, that modeled relationship will always increase exponentially, which causes all sorts of problems.

 Below, in a few lines of code, I simulate the inhomogeneous point process and fit the model.
 NOTE the arbitratily high weight (1000) for the null locations, even though in reality I have the same number of both null and available: